 In a large bowl, beat together eggs, sugars, and vanilla.
 Then add your buttermilk and cream.
 Add sweet potato mash and beat together with a whisk or rubber spatula until combined.

-Refrigerate pie for 3-4 hours until set.
+Refrigerate pie for 3-4 hours or until set.

 Cool completely before topping with meringue.